HOME OF SALUTING AMERICA'S BAND DIRECTORS

 Jon Waters, marching and music direction

 Jon is an internationally known music educator and band director.
 As director of marching and athletic bands at The Ohio State University, his innovative use of iPads in creating unprecedented animated marching formations led to worldwide recognition and millions of You Tube hits.
 In 2014, he delivered a TEDx talk on "Tradition thru Innovation.”
-Jon is currently assistant professor of music and director of bands at Heidelberg University in Ohio.
+Jon is currently assistant professor of music and director of bands at Bowling State University in Ohio.

 John Cisetti, band director relations